 Starting the conversation

 Talking with someone about their values doesn’t have to be a serious, awkward conversation.
-It can be quite interesting and is an important opportunity to learn more about your clients and invite further, more meaningful interactions going forward.
+In fact, it can be quite interesting!
+It’s also an important opportunity to learn more about your clients and invite further, more meaningful interactions going forward.

 You might start by saying:

 I’m pleased with what we’ve accomplished together in preparing you for retirement.
 We’ve met your financial objectives and I hope you feel secure about your financial plan.